Viral croup; Laryngotracheobronchitis; Spasmodic croup; Barking cough; Laryngotracheitis

 - Breathing in something that irritates your airway

 The main symptom of croup is a cough that sounds like a seal barking.

-Most children will have mild cold symptoms for several days before the barking cough becomes evident.
+Most children will have mild cold and low grade fever for several days before having barking cough and a hoarse voice.
 As the cough gets more frequent, the child may have trouble breathing or stridor (a harsh, crowing noise made when breathing in).

 Croup is typically much worse at night.
 It often lasts 5 or 6 nights.
 The first night or two are most often the worst.
 Rarely, croup can last for weeks.
 Talk to your child's health care provider if croup lasts longer than a week or comes back often.